-- Close proximity and long-established cooperation with consumer industries; - Deployment of high-level technology in product and process i.e.: the sector uses the highest level of technology available and achieves the highest international standards with regard to quality relating to products and processes; - Productive and innovative downstream part of the sector, from which the complete value chain can benefit through extended (further) collaboration.
+- Close proximity and long established cooperation with customer industries; - Deployment of high level of technology in product and process i.e.: the sector uses the highest level of technology available and achieves highest international standards in terms of quality in relation to products and processes; - Productive and innovative downstream part of the sector, from which the complete value chain can benefit through extended (further) collaboration.

-In addition to creating the conditions for growth and innovation, these measures will encourage employment which has been dramatically decreasing within the aluminium industry especially in severely depressed regions, where a healthy aluminium industry can generate both direct and indirect jobs.
+On top of creating the conditions for growth and innovation, these measures will foster employment that has been decreasing in the aluminium industry with dramatic effects especially in highly depressed regions, where a healthy aluminium industry can generate both direct and indirect jobs.

-The presence of the whole value chain in Europe has always been and should continue to be a cornerstone for progress in R&D and maintain European leadership in the field of innovation.
-Europe cannot afford to lose this vital link.
+The presence of the whole value chain in Europe has always been and should continue to be a cornerstone for R&D developments and to maintain Europe's leadership in innovation.
+Europe cannot afford losing this vital link.